Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Experiments

 \subsection{Results}

-\paragraph{Image classification} Table~\ref{tab:cls_suppl} summarizes the quantitative results of image classification.
+\paragraph{Image classification.} Tab.~\ref{tab:cls_suppl} summarizes the quantitative results of image classification.
 From the second to the fifth FAL rounds, FEAL demonstrates superior performance over the second-best method, achieving margins of $1.95\%$, $0.92\%$, $1.39\%$, and $1.62\%$ on the Fed-ISIC dataset, respectively.
-Additionally, on the Fed-Camelyon dataset, FEAL maintains a consistent performance advantage, surpassing the second-best method by margins of $0.69\%$, $0.46\%$, $0.32\%$, and $0.37\%$ in these rounds.
+Furthermore, on the Fed-Camelyon dataset, FEAL maintains a consistent performance advantage, surpassing the second-best method by margins of $0.69\%$, $0.46\%$, $0.3\%$, and $0.37\%$ in these rounds.
+Additional results with different annotation budgets/ratios on the Fed-ISIC dataset are presented in Sec.~\ref{subsec:discuss_suppl}.

-\paragraph{Image segmentaion} The mean result and standard deviation of Dice and HD95 metrics for the Fed-Polyp, Fed-Prostate, and Fed-Fundus datasets are illustrated in Fig.~\ref{fig:polyp_suppl}, Fig.~\ref{fig:prostate_suppl}, and Fig.~\ref{fig:fundus_suppl}.
-As can be seen, FEAL demonstrates superior performance on three multi-center segmentation datasets, as evidenced by its enhanced Dice scores and reduced HD95 metrics.
+\paragraph{Image segmentaion.} The mean results and standard deviations of Dice and HD95 metrics for the Fed-Polyp, Fed-Prostate, and Fed-Fundus datasets are illustrated in Fig.~\ref{fig:polyp_suppl}, Fig.~\ref{fig:prostate_suppl}, and Fig.~\ref{fig:fundus_suppl}, respectively.
+Extensive results in Fig.~\ref{fig:polyp_suppl} - Fig.~\ref{fig:fundus_suppl} indicate that FEAL yields superior performance on three multi-center segmentation datasets, as evidenced by its higher Dice scores and lower HD95 metrics.
+Notably, FEAL outperforms the second-best method by the margin of $1.78\%$, $0.63\%$, $0.89\%$, and $1.34\%$ from the second to the fifth rounds on the Fed-Polyp dataset.